-S100P protein is a potent inducer of metastasis in a model system and its presence in cancer cells of patients is strongly associated with their reduced survival times.
-A well-established Furth Wistar rat metastasis model system, methods for measuring cell migration and specific inhibitors are used to study pathways of motility-driven metastasis.
+S100P protein is a potent inducer of metastasis in a model system, and its presence in cancer cells of patients is strongly associated with their reduced survival times.
+A well-established Furth Wistar rat metastasis model system, methods for measuring cell migration, and specific inhibitors were used to study pathways of motility-driven metastasis.
 Cells expressing C-terminal mutant S100P proteins display markedly-reduced S100P-driven metastasis in vivo and cell migration in vitro.
-These cells fail to display the low focal adhesion numbers observed in cells expressing wild-type S100P and the mutant S100P proteins exhibit reduced biochemical interaction with non-muscle myosin heavy chain isoform IIA in vitro.
+These cells fail to display the low focal adhesion numbers observed in cells expressing wild-type S100P, and the mutant S100P proteins exhibit reduced biochemical interaction with non-muscle myosin heavy chain isoform IIA in vitro.
 Extracellular inhibitors of the S100P-dependent plasminogen activation pathway reduce, but only in part, wild-type S100P-dependent cell migration; they are without effect on S100P-negative cells or cells expressing C-terminal mutant S100P proteins and have no effect on the numbers of focal adhesions.
-Re-combinant wild-type S100P protein, added extracellularly to S100P-negative cells, stimulates cell migration, which is abolished by these inhibitors.
-The results identify at least two S100P-dependent pathways of migration, one cell surface and the other intracellularly-linked and identify its C-terminal lysine as a target for inhibiting multiple migration-promoting activities of S100P protein and S100P-driven metastasis.
+Recombinant wild-type S100P protein, added extracellularly to S100P-negative cells, stimulates cell migration, which is abolished by these inhibitors.
+The results identify at least two S100P-dependent pathways of migration, one cell surface and the other intracellularly-linked, and identify its C-terminal lysine as a target for inhibiting multiple migration-promoting activities of S100P protein and S100P-driven metastasis.

 Bibliographical note© 2021 by the authors.
 Licensee MDPI, Basel, Switzerland.

 This article is an open access article

 distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license